A guide for boards: ESG governance and reporting

 With increasing focus and expectations from stakeholders, nature and biodiversity should be firmly on boards' agendas and considered alongside the organisation's management of climate-related risks and opportunities.

-- A new opinion issued by barristers Sebastian Hartford Davis and Zoe Bush clarifies that directors should take practical steps to ascertain the materiality of nature-related risks relevant to their organisation and discharge their directors' duties accordingly.
+• A 2023 opinion issued by barristers Sebastian Hartford Davis and Zoe Bush clarifies that directors should take practical steps to ascertain the materiality of nature-related risks relevant to their organisation and discharge their directors' duties accordingly.

-- Boards should also consider how value can be created through nature-related opportunities relevant to their organisation, including through the voluntary national market established under the Nature Repair Act 2023 (Cth) which is intended to deliver improved biodiversity outcomes.
+• Boards should also consider how value can be created through nature-related opportunities relevant to their organisation, including through the voluntary national market established under the Nature Repair Act 2023 (Cth), which is intended to deliver improved biodiversity outcomes.
+The first method for the Nature Repair Market has been released (along with the Biodiversity Assessment Instrument).
+Now that some detail of the Nature Repair Market is available, boards should be better able to consider if they will take up this nature-related opportunity.